-If you’re not ready to stop working all together and thinking of reducing the hours you work our transition to retirement pension, which is a Non-commutable account based pension, is the product for you.
+If you’re not ready to stop working all together and thinking of reducing the hours you work our transition to retirement pension, which is a Non-commutable account based pension, may be the pension product for you if eligible.

 How does it work?